CliDyn/climsight/README.md

 ```bash
 docker run -p 8501:8501 -e OPENAI_API_KEY=$OPENAI_API_KEY climsight
 ```
-where `$OPENAI_API_KEY` not necesarelly should be environment variable, you can insert the key directly.
+where `$OPENAI_API_KEY` not necessarily should be environment variable, you can insert the key directly.

 ## Installation

 The easiest way is to install it through conda or mamba.
-We recomend mamba, as it's faster.
+We recommend mamba, as it's faster.

 [Install mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html#mamba-install) if you don't have it.